TechExeter/conference-2022/_speakers/caitlin-gould.md

  - caitlinkrum
 linkedin: caitlinkrumdieck
 takeaways:
  - How communities can be powerful
  - The importance of truly embracing the community, rather than exploiting it
  - Ways to build inclusion into everything from employment to workshops

 # TALK DESCRIPTION IS BELOW, FOLLOWED BY BIO
 ---

 As the world continues to fight for improved inclusion investors, brands, and advertising campaigns are also jumping on board.
 But are they getting it right?
-Communities that have been traditionally excluded can be huge sources of innovation inspiration and sources for much-needed disruption within established industries.
+Communities that have been traditionally excluded or underrepresented within tech can be huge sources of innovation and inspiration and can provide a catalyst for much-needed disruption within established industries.
 However, there is a careful line between inclusion and exploitation.
-In this talk, I will look at the power communities can bring and examples of both the good and the bad of embarrassing these communities.
+In this talk, I will look at the power communities can bring and examples of both the good and the bad of engaging these communities across the tech sector.
 I will end with tips on how organisations can look to embrace, empower, and include communities in their long-term success strategies.

 {% include speakers-takeaways.html %}